 Co-written by Jennifer Dawson and Rebecca Chandler

-The beauty and grace of butterflies is not just a modern belief.
-Recent studies have found, according to Science Mag, that butterflies have been around for up to 200 million years.
-As such, there’s little surprise that the winged creatures have a wonderful amount of legend attached to them in cultures across the world.
+The beauty and grace of butterflies has been recognized for millenia.
+Recent studies have found that butterflies have been around for up to 200 million years.
+As such, there’s little surprise that the winged creatures have an abundance of cultural significance attached to them in cultures across the world.

 Native American Culture